 - Flexibility – While it is important to have a schedule, bird’s nest custody arrangements also require flexibility.
 This is something parents will need to address proactively and incorporate into their post-divorce parenting plan.

 - Finances – Who will pay the utility bills at the children’s primary residence?
 Who will take care of maintenance, furniture, décor, and other house-related expenses?

 - Responsibilities – Maintaining the third home presents additional responsibilities as well.
 With bird’s nest custody, it is important to define each parent’s responsibilities to avoid future disputes clearly.

 - Ground Rules – Bird’s nest custody also requires divorcing parents to establish (and stick to) a set of ground rules.
 Each parent should enforce the same rules while at the children’s primary residence.

 - Relationships – If one parent enters into a new relationship, how will this impact the parents’ bird’s nest custody arrangement (if at all)?
 Should there be rules around when (or if) a new partner or spouse is allowed to stay at the children’s primary residence?

 - Visits to the Parents’ Homes – With a bird’s nest custody arrangement, the children will undoubtedly want to visit each parent’s separate home.
 The timelines and parameters for these visits will need to be addressed as well.

-Schedule a Free Initial Consultation with a Gurnee, IL Divorce Lawyer
+Schedule a Free Initial Consultation with a Lake County, IL Divorce Lawyer

-These are just some of the issues that parents need to consider when evaluating a possible bird’s nest custody arrangement.
-If you would like to learn more, we encourage you to contact us for a free initial consultation.
-To schedule an appointment with Gurnee, IL divorce lawyer Deanna J. Bowen, please call 847-623-4002 or inquire online today.
+These are just some of the issues parents need to consider when evaluating a possible bird’s nest custody arrangement.
+If you want to learn more, we encourage you to contact us for a free initial consultation.
+To schedule an appointment with Lake County, IL divorce attorney Deanna J. Bowen, please call 847-623-4002 or inquire online today.